 Supplementation: Patients receive 2 bottles of NeuRemedy Plus supplements which will last for three months.
 This supplement supports the healthy functioning of the nerves in the feet and legs.
 The key ingredient is benfotiamine.

 Education for Healthy Lifestyle Changes: Patients will also receive education about important lifestyle changes and will receive monthly emails about topics such as how to eat a balanced diet, quit smoking, and start or maintain an exercise program.

 How Effective is MLS Laser Therapy in Treating Diabetic Peripheral Neuropathy?

-Podiatrists and other providers around the U.S. are having success reducing pain in their patients with neuropathy with MLS Laser Therapy.
+Podiatrists around the U.S. are having success reducing pain and restoring feeling to their patients feet with neuropathy with MLS Laser Therapy.
 Several studies have shown effective treatment with low-level lasers, such as MLS.
 These studies stand out for their ability to improve nerve function by: